Dr. Unicorn Update, or: Please don’t ever make me do that again.

 Hence, the onslaught of f-words.

-On January 22 I saw Dr. Miracle again, to follow-up and discuss next steps.
+On January 22 I saw Dr. Unicorn again, to follow-up and discuss next steps.
 He believes we have ruled out anything being wrong in my SI-Joint, because the last injections didn’t do a whole lot to help the pain.
 Some of the arthritis pain is a little calmer, and I am walking a little better, but nothing too remarkable.

-I had a very frank discussion with Dr. Miracle about how I was feeling about the journey leading up to the point where I finally found him, how much of my life I have lost since June, and that our resources as a family are depleting rapidly.
+I had a very frank discussion with Dr. Unicorn about how I was feeling about the journey leading up to the point where I finally found him, how much of my life I have lost since June, and that our resources as a family are depleting rapidly.

 In other words, I said, “We need to have a come to Jesus moment with my spine and pain.
 We have to figure out what’s happening, and quick.”